mookerzhou/cooking_journal/_posts/salads/2016-07-23-greenbean-tomato-shallot.md

 - 1 pound cherry tomatoes (or more, 'cause you're going to eat a whole pint on the way home from the market)
 - at least 4 shallots

 A day ahead (optionally), make some _shallot oil_ with the shallots.
-Slice shallots evenly and thinly (don't dice), and heat up some neutral high heat point oil (I like canola, but grapeseed is good too), and fry until the shallots crisp up and resemble what you'd put on top of green bean casserole.
+Slice shallots evenly and thinly (don't dice), and heat up a cup of neutral high heat point oil (I like canola, but grapeseed is good too), and fry until the shallots crisp up and resemble what you'd put on top of green bean casserole.
 Carefully and quickly once you reach the brown point, remove the shallots to a paper towel'd plate and salt generously.
 Let cool so that they get crisp and delicious.

 Strain resulting oil to remove any remaining debris.
 If you're using all of the oil the next day this step is less necessary, as you'll use the oil before the debris turns the oil rancid.
 I like straining through a wire mesh tea filter, but cheesecloth / coffee filters work too.